EckoTan0804/academic-kickstart/content/ai/natural-language-processing/POS-tagging/pos-tagging.md

 Parts of speech (a.k.a **POS**, **word classes**, or **syntactic categories**) are useful because they reveal a lot about a word and its neighbors

-- Knowing whether a word is a noun or a verb tells us about likely neighboring words
+E.g.: Knowing whether a word is a noun or a verb tells us about likely neighboring words

 ## Style Convention